vlutton/encore-ui/README.md

 # What is Encore-UI?

 Encore-UI is a library of reusable AngularJS widgets for internal Rackspace projects.
-At this point, it may not usable for other projects.
+At this point, it may not usable for non-Rackspace projects.
 However, it is a great resource for learning our best practices.

 # Demo App